honzikv/kiv-ds-semester-proj/ex03/README.md

 The app is built on Vagrant and Docker.
 The system contains a single Zookeeper node and N cache nodes that are simple key value stores.
 Each cache node is a separate Docker container that uses FastAPI to implement a REST API service and Kazoo to register in Zookeeper.

-Each node exposes said API on port 5000 (in Docker network).
+Each node exposes said API on port 5000 (inside Docker network).
 The API has several
 endpoints:

 - `/store` endpoint is used to perform operations on the store itself - GET, PUT, and DELETE